30 Mobile eCommerce Statistics for 2026

 Let’s peek into what the numbers tell us about where we’re heading in mobile eCommerce.

-Global market size and growth
+Global Global e-commerce market size and growth

-2. By 2027, we’ll be breaking the $3 trillion ceiling.
+2. By 2027, we’ll be breaking the $3.02 trillion global ceiling in mobile commerce revenues.
 (Oberlo)

 3. Mobile commerce is set to dominate 63% of all online shopping by 2028, showing we’re just scratching the surface.
 (Statista)